ChenyueCai/blog/_posts/2021-2-6-boy-with-a-squirrel.md

 ---
-title: * Quote * The Art of Seeing
+title: Art Quote -- The Art of Seeing
 updated: 2021-02-06 12:13
 ---